-Our other income (expense) consists of refundable research and development credits, employee retention credit, forgiveness of the payroll protection loan, valuation of warrants, amortization of debt issuance costs, change in fair value of the convertible note and interest expense on the placement of the \$1 million unsecured promissory note in January 2021.
-During fiscal 2022, other income (expense) increased by \$1,508,541, or 734%, compared to fiscal 2021.
-The increase was primarily related to an increase of \$1,250,000 attributable to the change in fair value of the convertible note, an increase of \$229,813 attributable to the employee retention credit, an increase of \$184,923 attributable to interest expense offset by a net decrease of \$156,195 of other income and expenses.
+Our other income (expense) consists of refundable research and development credits, forgiveness of the payroll protection loan, valuation of warrants, amortization of debt issuance costs and interest expense on the placement of the \$1 million unsecured promissory note in January 2021.
+During fiscal 2021, other income (expense) increased by \$202,079, or 254%, compared to fiscal 2020.
+The increase was primarily related to an increase of \$233,000 attributable to the forgiveness of the payroll protection loan, an increase of \$19,000 attributable to refundable research and development credits from the State of Connecticut and Revenue Quebec, an increase of \$65,000 attributable to the interest expense on the placement of the \$1 million unsecured promissory note, a decrease of \$25,000 attributable to the lower cash balance maintained on which interest is earned, a decrease of \$36,000 attributable to the valuation of the warrants associated with the 2018 convertible note and a net increase of \$4,000 attributable to foreign currency gains and losses.